 School of Social Work and Sociology

-The Wilma Hepker School of Social Work and Sociology offers a bachelor of social work degree (BSW) and a Bachelor of arts degree (BA) with a major in sociology, and a master of social work degree (MSW) at our College Place, Washington campus.
+The Wilma Hepker School of Social Work and Sociology offers a bachelor of social work degree (BSW) and a bachelor of arts degree (BA) with a major in sociology, a master of social work degree (MSW) and a doctor of social work degree (DSW) at our College Place, Washington campus.
 The school also offers the master of social work degree (MSW) at our campuses in Missoula and Billings, Montana.
 Contact Academic Advisement if you have questions: (509) 527-2132.

 Sociology Major (Bachelor of Arts)